メインコンテンツにスキップ

 Despite its outstanding university placement record, KIST's tuition is considered "reasonable" compared to more established international schools.

-Considering that schools like ASIJ and the British School in Tokyo (BST) have annual fees exceeding 3-4 million JPY, KIST offers the best cost-effectiveness in Japan in terms of "results," specifically its IB scores.
-However, additional costs for items like personal laptops (e.g., MacBook), uniforms, and bus fees should be factored in, so careful financial planning is necessary.
+Considering that schools like ASIJ and the British School in Tokyo (BST) have annual fees exceeding JPY 3 to 4 million, KIST's cost-effectiveness in terms of the "results" it delivers—namely, its IB scores—is arguably the best in Japan.
+However, additional costs for items like personal laptops (e.g., MacBook), uniforms, and bus fees should be factored in, requiring careful financial planning.

-Conclusion: KIST is Selective, But It's a "Powerhouse College-Prep School"
+Conclusion: KIST is "Selective" but a "Powerhouse Prep School"

 K International School Tokyo (KIST) is not a school for everyone.
-It is likely not a good fit for families who want their children to "have fun in English" or "develop their individuality freely" (for that, schools like ASIJ or YIS might be better options).
+It is likely not the right choice for families who want their children to "have fun playing in English" or "develop their individuality freely" (for that, schools like ASIJ or YIS might be a better fit).

-However, for families with the following goals, it provides an unparalleled environment:
+However, for families with the following goals, it offers an unparalleled environment:

 • You want your child to achieve world-class academic excellence.

-• You are serious about targeting top universities like Harvard, Oxford, or the University of Tokyo.
+• You are serious about aiming for universities like Harvard, Oxford, or the University of Tokyo.

 • You want your child to learn the value of diligence (hard work) in a disciplined environment.

-It might be most accurate to think of KIST not just as an international school, but as a "world-class, academically rigorous preparatory school that teaches in English."
-For families who can view its rigor as an "opportunity for growth," KIST will undoubtedly help your child reach their fullest potential.
+It may be more accurate to think of KIST not just as an international school, but as a world-class, academically-driven preparatory school that teaches in English.
+For families who can view its rigor as an opportunity for growth, KIST will undoubtedly help your child reach their fullest potential.

-Check the latest admissions information on the official KIST website (Admissions information is subject to frequent changes, so please always check the official website)
+Check the latest admissions information on the official KIST website (Admissions details are subject to frequent changes, so please always check the official site.)

 About the Author